eldar702/droneShield/README.md

 <img src="https://user-images.githubusercontent.com/72104254/171228942-f92f020f-45a0-41a7-beea-6eb9b94bdb23.png" width="1050" height="400">

 ## Background
-In Israel, there is a problem, which causes the burning of thousands of dunams of Israeli territory - the problem of incendiary balloons.
-Terrorist organizations, and for the most Hamas organization, have found a patent: they tie explosive devices to helium balloons and inflate them from the West Bank to the State of Israel in general and the surrounding settlements in particular.
-The economic and safety damages are enormous: thousands of acres are burned each year and the safety of hundreds of thousands of residents of the affected envelope.
-The situation is absurd: balloons scare children instead of arousing the opposite emotion.
- There are several solutions: There are systems that use laser and blow up the incendiary balloons with a very high probability, but their price is so high and therefore dominates a few areas in the envelope.
-Another military solution is to use drones, but flying a drones requires prior knowledge and special training.
-Also - not everyone has the technological orientation for this.
-As a result - this solution, like the previous one, is marketed as B2G.
-That is to say again - this is a complicated solution that provides a partial solution - also that using soldiers to fly the drone is a historic pre-historic.
-There are a number of other solutions but they are just the "same thing in a different guise".
-So what - a computer science student can not create a solution that meets all three shortcomings that the other solutions fail to address?
-Say hello to droneShield.
+It's no secret that Israel has a problem that causes thousands of dunams of Israeli territory to be burned every year - that problem is the problem of incendiary balloons.
+For the most part, terrorist organizations, including Hamas in particular, are using helium balloons to inflate explosive devices from the West Bank to the State of Israel in general and the surrounding settlements in particular.
+There is enormous economic and safety damage caused by these fires: hundreds of thousands of acres are burned every year, and the safety of hundreds of thousands of residents is at stake.
+As a result of this situation, balloons scare children instead of arousing the opposite response.
+There are a number of solutions available: Laser systems can be used to blow up incendiary balloons with a very high probability, but they are quite expensive, and thus dominate only a few areas of the envelope.
+It is also possible to use drones as a military solution, but piloting a drone requires prior knowledge and specialized training.
+There is also the issue that not everyone is technologically oriented.
+Therefore, this solution is marketed as a business-to-business solution, as was the previous one.
+As such, it should be noted once more that this is a complicated solution that could only provide a partial resolution - and that using soldiers to fly the drone is a historical practice that dates back thousands of years.
+It is worth noting that there are other solutions, but these are merely the "same thing disguised as another".
+So what if a student of computer science is unable to develop a solution that addresses all three shortcomings that other solutions are incapable of addressing?
+It's time to say hello to droneShield.

 # droneShield
 <img src="https://user-images.githubusercontent.com/72104254/171169294-3d556cac-ccf1-4b30-9806-515de5c29d10.jpeg" width="700" height="400">

 ## Prolog
-I was asked by my 2 lecturers at the university, Dr. Ariel Roth and Asi Barak, to choose a problem and find a solution to it.
-Which problem I want, in which way I want.
-I presented the problem to you, now I presented the solution:
-Droneshield is a fully autonomous laser drone, working from a groundcontrol and using its laser to eliminate an incendiary balloons. droneShield is a quadcopter that I designed and built myself. droneShield is fully powered from the groundstation. droneShield uses image processing to identify the balloons and uses state machine architecture to operate autonomously.
-In a nutshell - with the click of a droneShield button activated, it flies to an area marked on a map located on the groundstation, scans for incendiary balloons, and destroys them, using the build-in laser if it finds any.
-And if that is not enough, after the scan he returns to the starting point, where he will wait for further instructions.
+Professors Ariel Roth and Asi Barak asked me to come up with a problem and find a solution.
+It's up to me which problem I want to solve, and in what way I want to solve it.
+Now that you've seen the problem, here is the solution: Droneshield is a fully autonomous laser drone that operates from a ground control and uses its laser to eliminate incendiary balloons.
+Quadcopter droneShield is one of my own designs and builds.
+The droneShield is powered by the ground station.
+Image processing is used by droneShield to identify balloons and state machine architecture is used for autonomous operation.
+A droneShield is activated by clicking the button on the groundstation, and flies to an area marked on the map, scans for incendiary balloons, and destroys them if they are detected through the laser.
+When all that is not enough, he returns to the starting point and awaits further instructions after the scan.

 ## Architecture
 <img src="https://user-images.githubusercontent.com/72104254/171357482-aff573f5-616d-4413-b7fb-471a80f1cfed.png" width="1000" height="400">